artakhak/UniversalExpressionParser/README.md

 # UniversalExpressionParser

+# NOTE: CLICK ON https://github.com/artakhak/UniversalExpressionParser/blob/main/README.md to view the non-trimmed version of documentation.

 # Summary

 **UniversalExpressionParser** is a library for parsing expressions like the one demonstrated below into expression items for functions, literals, operators, etc.